What is Raynaud's phenomenon?

 What are the risk factors for Raynaud's phenomenon?

 There are certain diseases or lifestyle choices that can increase a person's risk for developing Raynaud's.
-These risk factors include the following:
+These risk factors include:

 What are the symptoms of Raynaud's phenomenon?